Jane Fonda Arrested In DC During Climate Change Protest

 Advertisement

-Fonda later apologized for the photo, but it has continued to haunt her.
-In 2015, veterans protested outside her appearance at the Weinberg Center for the Arts in Frederick, MD.
+Fonda later apologised for the photo, but it has continued to haunt her.
+In 2015, veterans protested outside her appearance at the Weinberg Center for the Arts in Frederick, Maryland.

 “It hurts me,” she told the audience, according to the Frederick News-Post.
 “And it will to my grave that I made a huge, huge mistake that made a lot of people think I was against the soldiers.”